janezdu/fantastic/README.md

 # Fantastic
 3110 Final project
 A simplified, turn-based MUD themed after Fantastic Beasts and Where to Find Them!

+## Requires

+## client

+## Server

 ## For devs:
 - `make` or `make build` to compile everything